OUR TREES

 Exposure Type: Full sun

-PLANTING POINTS: This crab is a partcularily disease resistant selection.
-Much like other Legacy-Trees selections it was picked for its landscape value and reliability.
-This crab grows well in many conditions.
+This crabapple is a particularly disease resistant and grows well in many conditions.
 It does not drop its fruit making it a low maintenance tree.
 Coupled with its later blooming pink flowers, it keeps the appeal going later into the year for the flowering season.

 Purple Prince Crabapple